 A cerebral palsy Halloween costume can be anything that doesn’t affect a child’s mobility or comfort.

-For example, tight-fitting costumes can make your child uncomfortable, and a superhero costume with a cape may make it easier for your child to trip.
+For example, tight-fitting costumes can make your child uncomfortable, and a superhero costume with a cape can become a tripping hazard.

 Making a Costume for Children With Cerebral Palsy